-Annosum root disease infections and mortality increased, especially in CRP plantations in the southern part of the state.
-This became evident after hurricane winds blew over many pines with damaged root systems.
+Annosum root disease infections and mortality remained static in 2005 but remained a persistent problem, especially in CRP plantations in the southern part of the state.
 Dogwood anthracnose is a disease of cool, moist areas in the higher elevation forests of northern Alabama.
 It is currently causing significant mortality to native dogwoods in eight counties.
-No new areas of infection were reported in 2004.
+No new areas of infection were reported in 2005.

 Weather often impacts Alabama's forests.
-In 2004, hurricanes produced 188,584 acres of severe damage and 196,376 acres of moderate damage to forests over a twelve-county area.
+In 2005, hurricanes produced scattered windthrow and flooding, but little damage was reported in the state.

-Sudden Oak Death surveys were initiated in Alabama in 2004 and were conducted by pathologists from Mississippi State University.
+Sudden Oak Death surveys were initiated in Alabama in 2004 and were conducted by pathologists from Mississippi State University in 2005.
 The surveys were focused on the perimeters of horticultural nurseries that received potentially infected stock from shippers in California.
 None of the samples collected in Alabama indicated the presence of the Phytophthora ramorum pathogen.